northwestcoder/satori-api-server/README.md

 		- Enter a unique and strong value here, and then also use that value in as a parameter in your url requests or in the http header (either is supported.
 		- Note: this is a test harness: in production, instead of storing a secret or key inside code, you should instead look it up from a secret manager!
 	- ```logging```: If ```True```, detailed info is output to the console for debugging.
+  - postgres info: you can leave blank, or, populate with satori user info for secret database scanning feature :)

 7. Deploy this project: navigate to where you have downloaded it, and run: ```gcloud run deploy```